arantespp/arantespp.com/posts/planning/me.md

 Reading, writing, and doing my daily post.
 I schedule what I read to write on my daily post after 28 days.

+Steps:

+1. Open kanban board
+1. Check the priority task
+1. Write about the priority task and move to FORGETTING status
+1. Daily post the task with due date equal to today and move to DONE
+1. Determine the next priority task and move to PRIORITIES status

 Supports:

 - Read every day
 - Write every day
 - Create social capital
+- Learn product development
+- Learn business

 ### Working Blocks Stack